skoolkid/skoolkit/sphinx/source/commands.rst

 running on a real ZX Spectrum.

-If the ``--screen`` option is given and `pygame`_ is installed, `trace.py` will use it to render the Spectrum's screen contents at 50 frames per second while running.
-The frame rate can be changed by setting the ``ScreenFps`` configuration parameter.
+If the ``--screen`` option is given and `pygame`_ is installed, `trace.py` will use it to render the Spectrum's screen contents at 50 frames per second with a scale factor of 2 while running.
+The frame rate and scale factor can be changed by setting the ``ScreenFps`` and ``ScreenScale`` configuration parameters.

 .. _trace-conf: